-- A Server Unavailable message appears when the user attempts to change his or her call handling or headset mode. - Unable to use Options/Shoreline Config or the Shoreline System applet from the Windows Control Panel. - Call handling mode or headset mode display on Call Manager is inaccurate.
+- A Server Unavailable message appears when the user attempts to change his or her call handling or headset mode. - Unable to use Configure ShoreTel System via Call Manager's Options menu, or unable to access "ShoreTel System" from Windows' Control Panel. - Call handling mode or headset mode display on Call Manager is inaccurate.